DSMeng/VeritcalMarticies/README.md

 # VeritcalMatricies
-This program reads a file of candidate matrices that are specified.
+This program reads a file of candidate matrices that are specified using C++.